 Back to the Future

-But it all begins to make sense when you consider how lower interest rates tend to encourage more borrowing across the board.
-Not to mention economic growth so far under Trump has been about the same as it was under Obama — In other words, there is no growth miracle, just more of the status quo.
+Economic growth under Trump is about the same as it was under Obama.
+In other words, there is no growth miracle, just more of the status quo.

-I think Jeffrey Gundlach, known as the new “Bond King,” said it best: “Nominal GDP growth over the past five years would have been negative if U.S. public debt had not increased.”
+s the answer is it’s been the debt: “Nominal GDP growth over the past five years would have been negative if U.S. public debt had not increased.”

-Lately, I’m surprised by the number of people I talk to who seem to regard current economic conditions as little more than a bump in the road, suggesting that, “when things get back to normal,” we won’t have this to worry about anymore.
+, I’m surprised by the number of people who seem to regard the current economic situation as little more than a bump in the road, suggesting that , “when things get back to normal ,” we won’t have this to worry about anymore.

 But what if things don’t get back to normal?

-What if, instead, we’re already living the “new normal,” and this is as good as it gets for the next decade or two, or perhaps longer?
+What if we’re already living in the “new normal,” and what if this is as good as the economy gets for the next decade or two, or perhaps longer?

-Is it out of the question to consider the possibility the world really has changed, and we simply can’t go back to a place that no longer exists?
+Is it out of the question to consider the idea the world really has changed, and that we simply can’t go back to a place that no longer exists?

-Objectively speaking, that’s just the sort of thing our massive debts portend, and it’s all happened before.
-In fact, it’s happening right now throughout Europe as well as in Japan — until recently the second largest economy in the world.
+the sort of thingour massive debts portend, and it’s all happened before.
+In fact, it’s happening right now throughout Europe and in Japan, which was until recently the second largest economy in the world.

 The April IMF Statement went on to say, ”…now is the time for countries to get their houses in order to prevent and prepare for future financial crises.”

-In my opinion that’s good advice, and not just for governments and policy makers — it makes sense for individuals and retirees to consider doing the very same thing for themselves.
+That’s good advice, and not just for governments and their policy makers; it also makes sense for most individuals and retirees as well.

 With that, I wish you all the best for a safe, healthy, and prosperous 2019.